kpatticake/alcohol-label-verifier/README.md

 ## Time Spent

-I spent approximately 10 to 12 hours completing this project from start to finish.
+I spent approximately 15 hours completing this project from start to finish.

 I created and tested the application against multiple sample labels.
 OCR performance varied depending on label design, which provided valuable insight into the strengths and limitations of OCR-based verification systems.